Suzuki PE series

-The "Pure Enduro" series of off-road racing motorcycles ran from 1977 through to 1984 in engine displacements from 175cc through 400cc.
+The Suzuki "Pure Enduro" series of off-road racing motorcycles ran from 1977 through to 1984 in engine displacements from 175cc through 400cc.
 All engines were case-reed valve, air-cooled, two-stroke and single-cylinder with plain steel bores.
 Lubrication was provided via 20:1 pre-mix.
 These were directly related to the Suzuki RM series (Racing Model) range of motocross racers.

 Background

 During the 1970s, Suzuki had become the first Japanese producer to win a World Motocross Championship, and swept many events via the riding of stars such as Joel Robert, Roger DeCoster, Sylvain Geboers, Gaston Rahier and Gerrit Wolsink on their RH and RN series factory racers.

 By 1974 the publicly available TM series (1971–75) of racers failed to reflect the advances of the factory Grand Prix machines in performance and handling.
 This was recognised and within two years, replaced by the much improved RM Series machines.
 These became extremely popular.
 The direct transfer of the works Grand Prix developments into the RM Series combined for major success in the market.